favoyang/unity-addressable-importer/README.md

 Notices for moved or re-imported assets
 - The importer will not override existing labels.
 - The importer will only override address if it looks like a path (starts with `Assets/`).
-In another word, if you changed the address, then reimport or move it, the address remains no change.
+In another word, if you changed or simplified the address, then reimport or move it, the address remains no change.